inrupt/artifact-generator/README.md

-version with translations for various languages (that Schema.org does not provide today), or Accenture augments their version with references to related resources (e.g. via `rdfs:seeAlso` references) to similar terms in existing Accenture gloassaries or data dictionaries.
+version with translations for various languages (that Schema.org does not provide today), or Accenture augments their version with references to related resources (e.g. via `rdfs:seeAlso` references) to similar terms in existing Accenture glossaries or data dictionaries.

 Of course, individuals or companies are always completely free to choose between reusing existing generated artifacts from entities that they trust,